Top money-saving tips in Saigon

 For effective shopping in Saigon, you should think about what to buy in Saigon and second, learn how to bargain in Saigon’s local markets.
 Besides the tips we give in the bargaining skills guide, you can also do these steps: check prices online to judge for yourself if the seller is trying to give you an overpriced deal.
 Anyway, learning some typical Vietnamese phrases for haggling is a good way to go about it, since the seller may know they shouldn’t fool with you.
 Knowing these tips, you’ll avoid being ripped off.

-We all agree on saving money on travel trips is a top concern for every traveler.
-And to save money in Saigon, you can think about staying in budget hotels, visiting free attractions, sampling street foods.
+We all agree that saving money on travel trips is a top concern for every traveler.
+And to save money in Saigon, you can think about staying in budget hotels, visiting free attractions, and sampling street foods.
 Don't fear you’ll miss out on the best of Saigon following these guidelines since they are actually the top-notch deals Saigon has to offer.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|